scala/scala3-example-project/README.md

 scalaVersion := "0.2.0-RC1"
 ```

-New builds of dotty are published nightly, scroll to the end of
+New builds of dotty are published nightly, look at the bottom of
-https://repo1.maven.org/maven2/ch/epfl/lamp/dotty_0.2/ to find the latest version
+https://repo1.maven.org/maven2/ch/epfl/lamp/dotty_0.3/ to find the latest version
 number.
 Alternatively, you can set `scalaVersion := dottyLatestNightlyBuild.get`
 to always use the latest nightly build of dotty.